 How are holiday lets financed?

 adept at piecing a deal together.
 Because of our expertise and dedication to the sector, we have been able to position ourselves as industry experts in holiday let mortgages.
 Our advisers know who is lending, providing our clients with peace of mind that we will fund their dream project, saving them time and money in the search.

-We now have over 18 lenders offering holiday let mortgages, which between them offer:
+We now have over 14 lenders offering holiday let mortgages, which between them offer:

 · Up to a maximum of 75% loan to value (LTV)

-- Rates from 1.99% on a two year fixed rate, through to 2.99% for a five year fixed rate
+· Rates from 2.49% on a two-year discounted rate, through to 3.34% for a five-year fixed rate*

-- Loans to individuals, SPV limited companies or trading limited companies
+· Loans to individuals, SPV limited companies or trading limited companies

 Because several lenders consider applications from SPV and Trading Limited Companies, it often throws up the question, what entity should I borrow in?
 Should I borrow as a sole trader, a partnership, a Limited Company or a Limited Liability Partnership (LLP)?
 I am afraid one answer doesn’t fit all and every case is different.
 As I mentioned earlier, you will need to take professional tax advice to find the best solution for you.
 We have lenders who will lend to all of these categories and are here to advise you whichever route that you choose to go down.